khushaljethava/khushaljethava.github.io/_posts/2026-04-09-Fraud-Detection-with-Machine-Learning-Python.md

 - Tune the classification threshold for your business needs (catch more fraud vs. fewer false alerts)
 - Feature importance analysis reveals which transaction attributes matter most
 - In production, monitor for concept drift — fraud patterns evolve constantly
+- Use [MLOps pipelines](/posts/MLOps-with-Python-Production-ML-Pipelines/) to automate retraining when model performance degrades

+## Related Posts

+- [Building Recommendation Systems with Python](/posts/Building-Recommendation-Systems-with-Python/) -- Tackle similar class imbalance and evaluation challenges in a different ML domain.
+- [Explainable AI with Python: SHAP and LIME](/posts/Explainable-AI-with-Python-SHAP-LIME/) -- Add interpretability to your fraud models so stakeholders understand why transactions are flagged.
+- [MLOps with Python: Production ML Pipelines](/posts/MLOps-with-Python-Production-ML-Pipelines/) -- Deploy fraud detection models with automated monitoring, retraining, and drift detection.